cruise-automation/webviz/README.md

 ## Documentation

 ## Developing

-- `npm install` in the root directory
-- `npm run bootstrap` in the root directory to install dependencies in packages
+- `npm run bootstrap` in the root directory to install dependencies
 - `npm link` in the `regl-worldview` directory to symlink the package.
 - `npm run build` to run a single build or `npm run watch` to watch and build
 - `npm run storybook` in the root directory to run storybook